Asbestos on Navy Ships

 Is asbestos still used on Navy ships?

 Still, it’s believed that thousands of U.S. veterans were exposed to asbestos on Navy ships before the risks were known.
+U.S. veterans are still in danger today as it takes 10-50 years for lung cancer or mesothelioma to develop after asbestos exposure.

 Can you sue the Navy for asbestos exposure?